majesticbeast/intro-to-terraform/docs/providers-lockfile-statefile.md

 > as far as I have experienced, is the same as the provider's name/type.

 ### Provider configurations

 We can (and often must) configure our providers.
-We didn't need to with our `local_file` example, but generally with anything that calls a remote API, you'll need to do some configuration.
+We didn't need to with our `local_file` example, but with anything that calls a remote API, you'll likely need to do some configuration.
 This can involve passing in username, tokens, setting regions, etc. Let's take a look at how we do that:

 ```
 provider "[PROVIDER_NAME]" {
     [PROVIDER_ARGUMENTS]